zfeizollahi/dsc-1-09-11-the-probability-density-function-lab-online-ds-sp-000/README.md

-# Probability Density Functions - Lab
+# The Probability Density Function - Lab

+## Introduction
-In this lab we shall look at building visualizations known as **density plots** to estimate the probability density for a given set of data.
+In this lab we will look at building visualizations known as **density plots** to estimate the probability density for a given set of data.

-## Objectives:
+## Objectives

+You will be able to:

 * Calculate the PDF from given dataset containing real valued random variables
 * Plot density functions and comment on the shape of the plot
-* Plot density function using seaborn
+* Plot density functions using seaborn

-Let's get started.
+## Let's get started

 We shall import all the required libraries for you for this lab.

 ```python